Oxymetholone comes as a tablet containing 50 mg. oxymetholone, to take by mouth.

 Oxymetholone easily converts into estrogen which causes signs of feminization and the already mentioned water retention, which in turn requires the intake of antiestrogens.
 The increased water retention, in addition to the aesthetical problems, can be further detrimental since it may cause high blood pressure.
 In extreme cases the intake of an anti-hypertensive drug may be necessary.

 Other possible side effects may include headaches, nausea, vomiting, stomach aches, lack of appetite, insomnia, and diarrhea.
-The athlete can expect a feeling of “general indisposition” with the in-take of anadrol which is completely in contrast to Dianabol which conveys a “sense of well-being”.
+The athlete can expect a feeling of “general indisposition” with the in-take of Oxymeprime which is completely in contrast to Dianabol which conveys a “sense of well-being”.

-The body’s own production of testosterone is considerably reduced since anadrol has an inhibiting effect on the hypothalamus, which in turn completely reduces or stops the release of GnRH (gonadotropin releasing hormone).
+The body’s own production of testosterone is considerably reduced since Oxymeprime has an inhibiting effect on the hypothalamus, which in turn completely reduces or stops the release of GnRH (gonadotropin releasing hormone).
 For this reason the intake of testosterone-stimulating compounds such as HCG and Clomid is absolutely necessary to maintain the hormone production in the testes.

 If you notice other effects not listed above, contact your doctor.